brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ![Application](../img/stitch1.jpg)

-We click the large green button labeled __"Create new Stitch Application"__ and give the application a name.
+We click the large green button labeled __"Create new Application"__ and give the application a name.
 In this case we will name our application __"sales"__

 ![Application](../img/stitch2.jpg)

+The stitch application console will appear as soon as the application has been created and linked with the cluster.

 ## ![5](../img/5b.png) Create a stitch functions to query customer data
 There are some basic ways to query data via the stitch REST based API.
 One is through a GET with a query parameter.
 Another method is through a POST by passing in a searhc document.
 We will cover both methods.